prpole/dissertation/chapter2/main.md

 the modern human compared to the dominant Fire People, a mere eddy in the gene pool.
-Reflecting on the moment when the few surviving Folk assemble after being routed by the Fire People, the narrator says, "It is like the meeting of the handful of survivors after the day of the end of the world."[@...
-235] As he would again in 1912's *The Scarlet Plague*, a post-apocalyptic novel in which a plague wipes out all but a small community of survivors who revert to primitive ways of living, London invokes the end of the world as an occasion to consider the fragility of humanity as a whole.
+Reflecting on the moment when the few surviving Folk assemble after being routed by the Fire People, the narrator says, "It is like the meeting of the handful of survivors after the day of the end of the world."[@london_before_2000 235] As he would again in *The Scarlet Plague* (1912), a post-apocalyptic novel in which a plague wipes out all but a small community of survivors who revert to primitive ways of living, London invokes the end of the world as an occasion to consider the fragility of humanity as a whole.

-For London and contemporary thinkers of the Anthropocene alike, ephemerality also leads to a more poignant experience of a species identity.
+For London and contemporary thinkers of the Anthropocene alike, ephemerality also leads to a more poignant experience of a species identity primarily by taking the species as a form of community in itself.
 In this moment of threat, the narrator, speaking for Big-Tooth, subtly changes his focus from the limited perspective of Big-Tooth's own experiences to the fortunes of the collective, speaking for both Big-Tooth and the species he represents.
-The usual subject "I" becomes a "we" as The Folk are hounded to the edges of habitable land to the sea.
-"We could not survive in such an environment," he says, and "the radical change in our diet was not good for us...[w]e were all lean and dyspeptic-looking."
-Drawing attention to the effects of a changed environment on The Folk, the narrator also draws attention to the relatively particular conditions required for a given (non-human) species to survive, doing so by speaking for a species population that has become small enough to be easily apprehensible.
+The usual subject "I" becomes a "we" as the Folk are hounded to the edges of habitable land.
+"We could not survive in such an environment," the narrator says, and "the radical change in our diet was not good for us...[w]e were all lean and dyspeptic-looking."[@london_before_2000 237] The narrator draws attention to the effects of a changed environment on he Folk, and by extension to the relatively particular conditions they need to survive.
+This becomes, in effect, an analysis of the species from within, for the rapidly dwindling species is composed only of those present.
 Speaking for a species is possible in conditions where it is the same as speaking for a community.
 Births and deaths in this species-community, for example, take on a new significance.
 When he says that "we died faster than new ones were born" and "our number steadily diminished," it is understood to be an existential threat to the species as a whole.
-This threat in turn leads to a meditation on the nature of the human itself: "I, the modern, am incontestably a man," we are told; "yet I, Big-Tooth, the primitive, am not a man.
+This threat in turn leads to a meditation on the nature of the human
+itself: "I, the modern, am incontestably a man," we are told; "yet I, Big-Tooth, the primitive, am not a man.
 Somewhere, and by straight line of descent, these two parties to my dual personality were connected.
-Were the Folk, before their destruction, in the process of becoming men?...I do not know."[@...
-241] Understanding the species-identity of the pre-human "Folk" is possible in a way that, to the narrator, the identity of the modern human simply is not.
+Were the Folk, before their destruction, in the process of becoming men?...I do not know."[@london_before_2000 241] Understanding the species-identity of the pre-human "Folk" is possible in a way that, to the narrator, the identity of the modern human simply is not.
 London provides the possibility of a species experience in the Folk before creating a speculative gap that invites meditation on the experience of modern humanity in the same terms he sets out for the Folk.

 He is not alone in this simultaneous acknowledgement of the need to think about the human collective and hesitation to think about the human species in the same way we think of non- or pre-human species.
-Though the human species is a universal concept that, as Chakrabarty puts it, "flashes up" in an existentially threatening moment, it inhabits a timescale that would seem to be too far removed from that of human experience to be easily apprehensible---or, for that matter, apprehensible at all in any experiential sense.
+Though the human species is a universalizing concept that, as Chakrabarty puts it, "flashes up" in an existentially threatening moment, it inhabits a timescale that would seem to be too far removed from that of human experience to be easily apprehensible---or, for that matter, apprehensible at all in any experiential sense.
 It is